Location: RSC 128

 Only current NSC students and alumni have access to Handshake.
 (Past students who attended NSC but did not graduate cannot gain access to Handshake.)

-All current NSC students already have a Handshake account created – you just need to log in the first time to activate it!
+All current NSC students and recent alumni (who graduated on or after May 2017) already have a Handshake account created – you just need to log in the first time to activate it!
 To log in:

-If you are an NSC alumni (who graduated prior to May 2017) and would like to request access to Handshake,
+If you are an NSC alumni (who graduated prior to May 2017), you must complete the following steps:

 Nevada State College offers a variety of online career resources, which can all be found on Handshake’s Resources section.
 These free resources include: